Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/03_oracle_of_darkness.en.md

 ### Ultimate Relativity - Awk

 This is a minor modification of the strategy that MrHappy's group used, which uses a **map-relative** assignment.
 We tweak it slightly to mirror *Second Sunrise* in M4S.

+This version does not require reorienting the party to the tether orientation, which may be easier because there are a few seconds between when the debuffs appear and when the tethers appear.

 <table>
   <tr>